-- Support for communication devices.
+- Communication devices.

-- Support for purchase of adaptive play (adaptive bike, etc).
+- Adaptive play items (adaptive bike, etc).

 Before You Apply

 The ASF Family Fund application exists as a secure online form.
 Please review the following sections that list eligibility requirements, funding limitations and information that will be requested.

 Following are the requirements to be eligible for funding.

 - Applicant must be a caregiver (legal guardian, primary caregiver, etc) for an individual diagnosed with Angelman syndrome.

 - Applicant must not have received a grant from the ASF Family Fund within the past three (3) years.

 - Request must impact an individual with Angelman syndrome.